Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 Daniel D. Tompkins

 James Monroe's Presidency

-Despite Monroe's great presidency, he was relieved to leave his Presidential duties behind him.
-This allowed him to focus on his family and spend more time on his farm.
-He also had a lot of financial issues, and wanted to be able to pay off much of his debt.
-Unfortunately, he spent a life of high profile, but low pay.
-He eventually was able to get paid for some of his services, which enabled him to pay off much of his debt.
-This allowed him to leave his children an inheritance after he died.
-Like two of his predecessors, he died on Independence Day in 1831, in New York City, New York.
+Despite Monroe's great presidency, he was relieved to leave his Presidential duties behind him, which allowed him to focus on his family and spend more time on his farm.
+He also had a lot of financial issues and wanted to be able to pay off much of his debt.
+Unfortunately, he spent a life of high profile but low pay.
+He eventually was able to get paid for some of his services, which enabled him to pay off much of his debt, which allowed him to leave his children an inheritance after he died.
+Like two of his predecessors, he died on Independence Day in 1831 in New York City.
 He was buried at Hollywood Cemetery in Richmond, Virginia.

 James Monroe left a legacy behind as one of the most qualified presidents to hold the position.
-He served in the Revolutionary War, served in the US Senate, as well as the Continental Congress.
-He also served during a time when we became more independent, finally getting away from European direction.
+He served in the Revolutionary War and served in the US Senate and the Continental Congress.
+He also served during a time when we became more independent, finally getting away from the European direction.

-- First president to have also been a senator.
+- The first president to have also been a senator.